Yoonit-Labs/vue-yoonit-components/src/components/atoms/Avatar/Avatar.readme.md

 ## Avatar

-The component is used to illustrate a user and displays the profile picture or the beginning of the word
+The component is used to illustrate a user and displays the profile picture or the initials of the word

 ## Usage

 To use the component, simply invoke it in your template with the desired props

 ### Input
+`App.vue`
 ```vue
 <template>
   <yoo-avatar